kajallochab/personal-portfolio/README.md

 ## Description

-This website serves as a digital portfolio to showcase my professional background, skills, projects, and blog posts.
-It provides visitors with an overview of the my accomplishments, experiences, and interests.
+This website is a digital portfolio showcasing my professional background, skills, projects, and blog posts.
+It gives visitors an overview of my accomplishments, experiences, and interests.

 ## Features

 - Resume section with education and experience timelines.
-- Portfolio section showcasing various projects with descriptions and links.
+- The portfolio section showcases various projects with descriptions and links.
-- Blog section displaying recent blog posts with summaries and publication dates.
+- The blog section displays recent blog posts with summaries and publication dates.
-- Contact section for reaching out to me.
+- Contact section to reach out to me.
 - Responsive design for compatibility across different devices.

 ## Screenshots